celigo/integrator-api-docs/export.md

 Export
 ======

+Standalone exports (invoked via the API) are useful for Embedded Integrations where user actions in an external app (like clicking a button) need to invoke an external application's API in real-time and return the results immediately.
+Standalone exports are also useful in Hooks to call back into an application dynamically (i.e. to get more data while a flow is running).

 ##### What is an Export?

 Exports are used to extract data from an application or system.
 Exports can run standalone, or in the context of a [Flow](#Flow).